-Before designing a treatment plan, a doctor will have to perform a thorough diagnosis, as the symptoms of cervical spinal stenosis are similar to those of other neck and back problems.
-A physical examination is performed and is usually accompanied by an X-ray, MRI, or some other diagnostic test.
+Individuals who experience the above symptoms should make an appointment with a physician to get a proper diagnosis, as the symptoms of cervical spinal stenosis are often similar to those of other neck and back problems.
+During the diagnostic process, a physical examination will be performed and is usually accompanied by an X-ray, CT scan or MRI.

-When back and neck pain is debilitating and conservative treatments fail to provide relief, another option is surgery.
-Fortunately, there are minimally invasive, outpatient procedures available at Laser Spine Institute, offering the benefits of higher success rates, fewer side effects, and shorter recovery times compared to traditional open back surgeries.
-Laser Spine Institute (LSI) performs revolutionary endoscopic procedures that can have patients on their feet in a few hours and fully recovered in as little as two weeks.
+When debilitating neck and back pain persists and conservative treatments fail to provide relief, surgery might be another option.
+There are minimally invasive, outpatient procedures available at Laser Spine Institute, offering the benefits of higher success rates, fewer side effects and shorter recovery times compared to traditional open back surgeries.
+The orthopedic experts at Laser Spine Institute perform effective minimally invasive procedures that can have patients on their feet in a few hours.
+Many patients find that they are fully recovered in a matter of weeks.

-To learn more about how LSI can help you reclaim the active life you were meant to live, contact us today.
-We can review your MRI or CT scan for free.
+To learn more about how Laser Spine Institute can help you reclaim the more active life you were meant to live, contact us today to receive a free initial consultation.